Hans Albert Hohnfeldt: Nazi Party career

 After the ban on the Nazi Party was lifted, Hohnfeldt rejoined it on 8 October 1925 and founded the Ortsgruppe (local group) Danzig, becoming its first Ortsgruppenleiter.
 On 11 March 1926, he was appointed Gauleiter of the Free City of Danzig, the first holder of this position.
 Wilhelm von Wnuck served as his deputy.
-On 17 March 1927, after the resignation of Bruno Gustav Scherwitz as Gauleiter of East Prussia, Hohnfeldt was named Acting Gauleiter for that neighboring region as well.
-In September 1927, he also became SA-Gauführer East, commanding all Sturmabteilung (SA) units in East Prussia, West Prussia and Danzig.
+On 17 March 1927, after the resignation of Bruno Gustav Scherwitz as Gauleiter of East Prussia, Hohnfeldt was named acting Gauleiter for that neighboring region as well.
+In September 1927, he also became SA-Gauführer East, commanding all Sturmabteilung (SA) paramilitary units in East Prussia, West Prussia and Danzig.
 Simultaneously, he joined the Schutzstaffel (SS) with the rank of SS-Standartenführer and was named Gau SS-Führer for Danzig.

 However, on 20 June 1928, Hohnfeldt abruptly resigned as Gauleiter and Gau SS-Führer in Danzig, and also as SA-Gauführer East, ostensibly due to illness.
-In reality, this was one of a number of changes Hitler made in the Gauleiter ranks, replacing those he felt were too socialist in outlook, or whom he considered lacked the necessary attributes to be effective administrators.
-He was succeeded in an acting capacity by Walter Maass, the newly appointed Deputy Gauleiter.
-Hohnfeldt briefly continued in his role as Acting Gauleiter in East Prussia until 20 August 1928, when he was removed there as well.
+In reality, this was one of a number of changes that Adolf Hitler made in the Gauleiter ranks, replacing those he felt were too socialist in outlook, or whom he considered lacked the necessary attributes to be effective administrators.
+Hohnfeldt was succeeded in an acting capacity by Walter Maass, the newly appointed Deputy Gauleiter.
+Hohnfeldt briefly continued in his role as acting Gauleiter in East Prussia until 20 August 1928, when he was removed from that post as well.
 After a brief interregnum, he was succeeded by Erich Koch on 1 October.

 In July 1931, Hohnfeldt became a specialist for civil service issues in the Danzig Gau organization and, in September, he was promoted to head of the Civil Service Department there.
-In April 1933, he became the first chairman of the Danzig Civil Servants’ League (Danziger Beamtenbund).
+In April 1933, he became the first chairman of the Danzig Civil Servants' League (Danziger Beamtenbund).
 Again elected to the Danzig Volkstag in May 1933, he would continue to serve there until it was dissolved in September 1939.
 He next became the leader of the NSDAP parliamentary group on 20 June 1933, and also was elected to the Senate of the Free City of Danzig.
 After the Reich League for Civil Servants (Reichsbund der Deutschen Beamten) was founded in October 1933, he became its regional head for Danzig.
 In July 1934, he was assigned to the central Party leadership (Reichsleitung) of the NSDAP in the Brown House in Munich.
 There, on 1 September 1934, he became the head of the Propaganda and Organization Department in the Main Office for Civil Servants (Hauptamt für Beamte).
-He also served as Director of the Danzig Civil Servants' Association (Danziger Beamten-Verband) but in March 1936 he was given a leave of absence and discharged on 30 June 1936.
+He also served as the director of the Danzig Civil Servants' Association (Danziger Beamten-Verband) but he was given a leave of absence in March 1936 and discharged on 30 June 1936.

 Leaving the Munich Reichsleitung post in 1937, Hohnfeldt returned to Danzig as Senator for Social Welfare in the city's administration.
 He served until 2 September 1939 when the Free City of Danzig ceased to exist and was incorporated into the German Reich.
 Further details of his life are unknown.
 He died in 1948.